PostHog/posthog.com/contents/blog/posthog-vs-ga4.md

 ## Privacy, compliance, and security

-Compliance can be a bit of a regulatory headache, especially for international organizations who must adhere to rules such as GDPR.
-PostHog makes such things simple by offering a choice of where your data is hosted, cookie-less tracking, and a variety of security options to keep your data secure.
+PostHog makes GDPR compliance easy by letting you choose where your data is hosted: EU or US.
+PostHog also offers cookie-less tracking, and a variety of security options to keep your data secure.

-GA4 also offers various [privacy controls](https://support.google.com/analytics/answer/9019185), but does not enable you to choose where your data is stored.
+GA4 also offers various [privacy controls](https://support.google.com/analytics/answer/9019185), but you can't choose where your data is stored.

 <div className="overflow-x-auto -mx-5 px-5 w-screen md:w-auto">
     <table className="w-full mt-4">